Joint Car Insurance: Should You Combine Policies With Your Spouse?

 Removing a Spouse or Handling Divorce

 Divorce requires immediate attention to your auto insurance.
-You cannot simply remove a spouse from a joint policy without proper documentation — insurers require both named policyholders to agree to changes, or a divorce decree authorizing the split.
+You cannot simply remove a spouse from a joint policy without proper documentation.
+Neither spouse can unilaterally remove the other — insurers require written consent from both named policyholders, or a finalized divorce decree authorizing the split.
+Most insurers require notification within 30 days of the divorce becoming final.

 Critical steps to take: